sarbal/BINF_tut/lessons/lesson1.md

 cbind(1:10, 10:1)
 rbind(1:10, 10:1)
 ```

-- can also access elements via indices, but this time we select the row, then column:
+- Can also access elements via indices, but this time we select the row, then column:
 ```
 A <- diag(5)
 A[1,5] <- 9
 A
 ```

-- Negative indexing returns all but the indices specified
-- useful for data splicing
+- Negative indexing returns all but the indices specified, useful for data splicing.
 ```
 my_seq <- seq(0,200,10)
 my_seq[-10]